nismod/nismod.github.io/docs/smif-prerequisites.md

 ### Parameters

+> add your data to the `parameters` tab in the template

 Parameters are the means by which the 'dials and knobs' of a model can be made visible to `smif`.
 Once defined, parameters can be modified through the smif GUI or connected to narratives.